jessesquires/jessesquires.com/_posts/2018-02-08-how-to-sysdiagnose-ios.md

     half_width: false
 ---

-When you [file a radar](https://developer.apple.com/bug-reporting/) for a bug on one of Apple's platforms, you should always attach a sysdiagnose.
+When you [file a radar](https://developer.apple.com/bug-reporting/) for a bug on one of Apple's platforms, you should (usually) always attach a sysdiagnose.
 A sysdiagnose provides a lot of helpful information for the person who is trying to understand how the bug happened.
 Amongst other things, it contains logs from various parts of the OS, and all recent crash logs.
 Without it, the person on the other end of your report inside Apple may not be of much help.
 On macOS running sysdiagnose is somewhat common, but what about iOS?

 <!--excerpt-->